 Disclosure: Please note that some of the links in this post are affiliate links, and at no additional cost to you, I will earn a commission if you decide to make a purchase.

 P.S.
-I wanted to mention that I am in the process of finishing up a huge new Winter Packet for the kids.
-I’ll be sharing that at the end of December or beginning of January (2017) depending on how things shape up over our holiday break.
-We need to go over why/how the seasons occur and we’ll also talk in quite some depth about Antarctica an the Arctic again… among other things.
-My girls in particular are interested in learning more about the animals.
-The packet includes lapbook pieces about a number of polar animals and we’ll talk in a bit more depth about penguins, seals & sea lions, and whales.
-Stay tuned for that!
+I wanted to mention we just shared our huge new Winter Packet.
+We talked about why/how the seasons occur and we talked in quite some depth about Antarctica an the Arctic again… among other things.
+My girls in particular were interested in learning more about the animals.
+The packet includes lapbook pieces about a number of polar animals and we’ll talk in a bit more depth about penguins, seals & sea lions, and whales. 🙂

 Other related posts you might be interested in: